jonpugh/jonpugh.github.io/cv/index.md

 [linkedin.com/in/jonpugh](http://linkedin.com/in/jonpugh) <br/>
 [drupal.org/user/17028](http://drupal.org/user/17028)

-Creative software engineer with a focus on tools for more efficient development.
+Creative software engineer and entrepreneur with a focus on tools for more efficient development.
 Wishing to retire from Drupal in exchange for Symfony, Chef, Vagrant, Jekyll, Jenkins, and whatever the future may bring.

 Actively working with HTML since 1997, CSS & Javascript since 1999, PHP/MySQL since 2000, exclusively using Drupal since 2004.
 Broad & deep understanding of all web technologies, front-end and back.
+Leading teams of developers since 2007.

+Interested in open-source focused, results-driven workplaces that embrace internal entrepreneurship.

 Open Source Projects
 --------------------